SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 input(type="imudp" port="514")
 ```

-- Check that traffic is incoming from your log source
+3. Verify that traffic is incoming from your log source

 ```bash
 sudo tcpdump -i <change_with_interface_name> -c10 -nn src 1.1.1.1 -vv